+OF TEXAS

-PROPOSAL FOR ADOPTION OF NEW 16 TAC §24.173 AND §24.364 FOR CONSIDERATIONAT THE OCTOBER 20, 2022, OPEN MEETING
+ORDER ADOPTING NEW 16 TAC §24.173 AND §24.364 AS APPROVED AT THE OCTOBER 20, 2022, OPEN MEETING

-1 The Public Utility Commission of Texas (commission) adopts new 16 Texas Administrative 2 Code (TAC) §24.173, relating to Late Fees and Disconnections During an Extreme Weather 3 Emergency for Nonpayment and §24.364, relating to Civil Penalties for Late Fees and 4 Disconnections During an Extreme Weather Emergency for Nonpayment.
-The commission adopts 5 this rule with changes to the proposed text as published in the May 6, 2022, issue of the Texas 6 Register (47 TexReg 2646).
-These rules will implement requirements of Senate Bill 3 enacted 7 by the 87 th Texas Legislature, as codified in Texas Water Code (TWC) §13.151 and §13.414.
-8 Specifically, these new rules will prohibit disconnections and late fees for nonpayment during 9 an extreme weather emergency, require retail public utilities to offer payment schedules for bills 10 due during an extreme weather emergency, and adopt a civil penalty classification system for 11 use by the courts for violations of §24.173.
-12 13 The commission received comments on the proposed rules from Allen, Boone, Humphries, and 14 Robinson (ABHR), the Association of Water Board Directors (AWBD), the Office of Public 15 Utility Counsel (OPUC), MSEC Enterprises, Inc. (MSEC), San Antonio Water System (SAWS),
+The Public Utility Commission of Texas (commission) adopts new 16 Texas Administrative Code (TAC) §24.173, relating to Late Fees and Disconnections During an Extreme Weather Emergency for Nonpayment and §24.364, relating to Civil Penalties for Late Fees and Disconnections During an Extreme Weather Emergency for Nonpayment.
+The commission adopts this rule with changes to the proposed text as published in the May 6, 2022, issue of the Texas Register (47 TexReg 2646).
+These rules will implement requirements of Senate Bill 3 enacted by the 87th Texas Legislature, as codified in Texas Water Code (TWC) §13.151 and §13.414.
+Specifically, these new rules will prohibit disconnections and late fees for nonpayment during an extreme weather emergency, require retail public utilities to offer payment schedules for bills due during an extreme weather emergency, and adopt a civil penalty classification system for use by the courts for violations of §24.173.
+The rule will be republished.

-- 1 Schwarz, Page, and Harding (SPH), Texas Association of Water Companies, Inc. (TAWC), and - 2 Texas Rural Water Association (TRWA).
+The commission received comments on the proposed rules from Allen, Boone, Humphries, and Robinson (ABHR), the Association of Water Board Directors (AWBD), the Office of Public Utility Counsel (OPUC), MSEC Enterprises, Inc. (MSEC), San Antonio Water System (SAWS), Schwarz, Page, and Harding (SPH), Texas Association of Water Companies, Inc. (TAWC), and Texas Rural Water Association (TRWA).

-- 4 Commission Question for Comment - 5 The commission requested comment on the following question: - 6 Should the entities described in proposed paragraph 24.173(a) be required to provide notice to - 7 customers of their right to request a payment schedule upon the occurrence of an extreme - 8 weather emergency?
-If so, how and when should the covered entities notify customers of this - 9 right?
+Commission Question for Comment

+The commission requested comment on the following question:

+Should the entities described in proposed paragraph 24.173(a) be required to provide notice to customers of their right to request a payment schedule upon the occurrence of an extreme weather emergency?
+If so, how and when should the covered entities notify customers of this right?

-- 11 MSEC and OPUC responded affirmatively to the commission's issued question, while TAWC, - 12 TRWA, AWBD, SPH, and ABHR responded in the negative.
+MSEC and OPUC responded affirmatively to the commission's issued question, while TAWC, TRWA, AWBD, SPH, and ABHR responded in the negative.

-- 14 MSEC and OPUC argued that options such as payment schedules in response to an extreme - 15 weather emergency benefit customers when extenuating circumstances prevent timely payment. - MSEC and OPUC recommended that the proposed rule specifically include methods to provide - 17 notice, such as bill inserts, e-mail, and physical mail, to ensure that customers are properly apprised - of the option to request a payment schedule under this rule.
+MSEC and OPUC argued that options such as payment schedules in response to an extreme weather emergency benefit customers when extenuating circumstances prevent timely payment.

+MSEC and OPUC recommended that the proposed rule specifically include methods to provide notice, such as bill inserts, e-mail, and physical mail, to ensure that customers are properly apprised of the option to request a payment schedule under this rule.
-- 20 MSEC and OPUC recommended requiring utilities to which §24.173 applies to give customers - 21 notice of the payment schedule option within 180 days of the effective date of the rule.
-OPUC - stated that if customers are not notified and therefore unaware of the proposed rule upon adoption. - 23 then customers would not benefit in the manner the commission intends and accordingly would be - subject to the same hardship the proposed rule was intended to prevent.
-OPUC argued that, to

-- benefit customers, notice must be "easily accessible and "conspicuous," so that customers can - 2 easily find and access the necessary information.
+MSEC and OPUC recommended requiring utilities to which §24.173 applies to give customers notice of the payment schedule option within 180 days of the effective date of the rule.
+OPUC stated that if customers are not notified and therefore unaware of the proposed rule upon adoption, then customers would not benefit in the manner the commission intends and accordingly would be subject to the same hardship the proposed rule was intended to prevent.
+OPUC argued that, to benefit customers, notice must be "easily accessible and "conspicuous," so that customers can easily find and access the necessary information.

-- 4 TAWC opposed individual notices to customers about payment schedules as overly burdensome. - 5 TAWC contended that alternative public outreach mechanisms would sufficiently notify - 6 customers, such as a general notice published on the applicable retail public utility's website and - 7 on the commission's website.
-TAWC highlighted that notice should be encouraged through - 8 various methods "determined to be appropriate by each covered entity."
+TAWC contended that alternative public outreach mechanisms would sufficiently notify customers, such as a general notice published on the applicable retail public utility's website and on the commission's website.
+TAWC highlighted that notice should be encouraged through various methods "determined to be appropriate by each covered entity."